hawkjm73/ifttt-webhook/README.md

 The body field of the WordPress post will be passed on as the message to be sent via AutoRemote

 #Licence
 Licenced under GPL.
 Some portions of the code are from wordpress itself.
-You should probably host this on your own server, instead of using `ifttt-captnemo.aws.af.cm`.
-I recommend using [appfog](https://appfog.com/) for excellent php hosting.
+You should probably host this on your own server.

 #Custom Use
 Just clone the git repo to some place, and use that as the wordpress installation location in ifttt.com channel settings.